 We use observable market values for determining the fair value of our trading instruments.
 In cases where actively quoted prices are not available, other external sources are used which incorporate information about commodity prices in actively quoted markets, quoted prices in less active markets and other market fundamental analysis.
 Our risk management department regularly compares valuations to independent sources and models on a quarterly basis.

-All contracts subject to price risk had a maturity of twenty-five months or less, however, 98% mature within nine months prior to our year end.
+All contracts subject to price risk had a maturity of twenty-six months or less, however, virtually all of the contracts will mature within twelve months.

 Sensitivity Analysis